Cyrit93/ai-visual-generation-journey/resources.md

-\- Rich semantic information stored compactly
+This way rich semantic information stored compactly

-\- VAE learns to encode meaningful features

-\- KSampler works with all channels simultaneously
+The KSampler works with all channels simultaneously

-\- Much more efficient than pixel-by-pixel processing